-R621 Protect circuits with appropriate circuit breakers.
-Each branch circuit must be protected by 1 and only 1 circuit breaker or fuse on the PDP/PDH per Table 9-3.
-No other electrical load can be connected to the breaker or fuse supplying this circuit.
+Protect circuits with appropriate circuit breakers.
+Each branch circuit must be protected by 1 and only 1 circuit breaker or fuse on the PDP/PDH per Table 8-3.
+No other electrical load can be connected to the breaker or fuse supplying this circuit with the exception of devices downstream of a Kraken X60 Powerpole adapter board (WCP-1380).

-Table 9-3 Branch circuit protection requirements
+Table 8-3 Branch circuit protection requirements

-Branch Circuit Circuit Breaker Value Quantity Allowed Per Breaker Motor Controller Up to 40A 1 CUSTOM CIRCUIT Up to 40A No limit Automation Direct Relay 40A (6M40) Up to 40A 1 Fans permitted per $\frac{R501}{R501}$ and not already part of COTS computing devices Up to 20A No limit Spike Relay Module Up to 20A 1 Automation Direct Relay 25A (6M25) Up to 20A 1 PCM/PH - with compressor Up to 20A 1 Additional VRM (non-radio)/Additional PCM/PH (non-compressor) Up to 20A 3 total Automation Direct Relay 12A (6M12) Up to 10A 1 This rule does not prohibit the use of smaller value breakers in the DDD/DDH or
+Branch Circuit Circuit Breaker/Fuse Value Quantity Allowed Per Breaker Motor Controller Up to 40A 1 CUSTOM CIRCUIT Up to 40A No limit Automation Direct Relay 40A (6M40) Up to 40A 1 Fans permitted per R501 and not already part of COTS computing devices Up to 20A No limit Spike Relay Module Up to 20A 1 Automation Direct Relay 25A (6M25) Up to 20A 1 PCM/PH - with compressor Up to 20A 1 Servo Power Module Up to 20A 1 Additional VRM (non-radio)/Additional PCM/PH (non-compressor) Up to 20A 3 total Automation Direct Relay 12A (6M12) Up to 10A 1